neurodata/ndstore/_sources/sphinx/datamodel.txt

 .. function:: Propagated Status

    The propagation status enumerates to the user what the current state of the propagation service is for the current project.
-To learn more about the propagation service vist :ref:'the documentation. <ocp-propagation>'
+To learn more about the propagation service vist :ref:`the documentation. <ocp-propagation>`

    :Type: {PROPAGATED, NOT PROPAGATED}
    :Default: NOT PROPAGATED